 During the 1982 war in the Falkland Islands between England and Argentina, the Royal Navy’s 3,500-ton destroyer HMS Sheffield was sunk by a single missile fired from an Argentine fighter jet.
 It caused some people to wonder if modern surface warships were obsolete, sitting ducks … More

 Then God told Moses about his future ministry before Pharaoh (vv.
 21-23).
-During the 40 years Moses had been in Midian it seems that Moses had neglected to obey God’s command (Genesis 17:10) to circumcise one of his sons, and so God had to discipline Moses (perhaps by sickness) to remind him of his obligation (v.
+During the 40 years Moses had been in Midian it seems that Moses had neglected to obey God’s command (Gen. 17:10) to circumcise one of his sons, and so God had to discipline Moses (perhaps by sickness) to remind him of his obligation (v.
 24).
 It seems that his wife Zipporah circumcised her son so the Lord did not harm Moses (vv.
 25-26).
 How could Moses lead Israel if he was failing to lead his own household in spiritual things?
 This should be a warning to all of us that we are not to neglect our own children’s spiritual welfare even in the interests of doing a so called “larger” work for God!
 The Lord sent Aaron to meet Moses in the desert at Mount Sinai (vv.
 27-28).
 Later they brought together the leaders of Israel, and Aaron told them what the Lord had sent Moses to say and do miracles for the people (vv.
 29-30).
 Everyone believed and bowed down and worshiped the Lord (v.
 31).

 Application